-A report might not be required to file your claim but having a report on hand could significantly increase your chances of success.
-Often, insurance companies will primarily base their decision to approve or deny a claim based on the facts outlined in the police report.
-A Dallas car accident lawyer could help secure a copy of the police report for your case.
+A report might not be required to file your claim, but having one on hand could significantly increase your chances of success.
+Often, auto insurance companies will primarily base their decision to approve or deny a claim based on the facts outlined in the police report.
+Our Dallas car accident lawyer and Houston car accident lawyer can help secure a copy of the police report for your case.

 Why Is a Police Report Important for Car Accident Claims?

-A police report might not be necessary to file an insurance claim but having a report could be invaluable to ensuring your claim is accepted.
+A police accident report might not be necessary to file an insurance claim, but it could be invaluable to an insurance adjuster who reviews your claim.
 The police report provides insurance companies with relevant information about an accident in a single place.
-These reports are authorized by the police, who are not a party to the accident itself.
-A police report includes essential pieces of information, including:

 - The parties involved